Technology-Notes/lukesampson-scoop-wiki/App-Manifests.md

       `"bin": [ [ "program.exe", "alias" ] ]`.
 Otherwise it will be read as separate shims.
 * [`checkver`](App-Manifest-Autoupdate#add-checkver-to-a-manifest): App maintainers and developers can use the [bin/checkver](https://github.com/lukesampson/scoop/blob/master/bin/checkver.ps1) tool to check for updated versions of apps.
 The `checkver` property in a manifest is a regular expression that can be used to match the current stable version of an app from the app's homepage.
 For an example, see the [go](https://github.com/lukesampson/scoop/blob/master/bucket/go.json) manifest.
 If the homepage doesn't have a reliable indication of the current version, you can also specify a different URL to check—for an example see the [ruby](https://github.com/lukesampson/scoop/blob/master/bucket/ruby.json) manifest.
 * `depends`: Runtime dependencies for the app which will be installed automatically.
 See also `suggest` (below) for an alternative to `depends`.
+* ` description`: A one line string containing a short description of the program.
+Don’t include the name of the program, if it’s the same as the app’s filename.
 * `env_add_path`: Add this directory to the user's path (or system path if `--global` is used).
 The directory is relative to the install directory and must be inside the install directory.
 * `env_set`: Sets one or more environment variables for the user (or system if `--global` is used) ([example](https://github.com/lukesampson/scoop/blob/master/bucket/go.json)).
 * `extract_dir`: If `url` points to a compressed file (.zip, .7z, .tar, .gz, .lzma, and .lzh are supported), Scoop will extract just the directory specified from it.
 * `hash`: A string or array of strings with a file hash for each URL in `url`.
 Hashes are SHA256 by default, but you can use SHA512, SHA1 or MD5 by prefixing the hash string with 'sha512:', 'sha1:' or 'md5:'.
 * `homepage`: The home page for the program.
+* `innosetup`: set to the boolean `true` (without quotes) if the installer is InnoSetup based.
 * `installer`|`uninstaller`: Instructions for running a non-MSI installer.
     * `file`: The installer executable file.
 For `installer` this defaults to the last URL downloaded.
 Must be specified for `uninstaller`.
     * `script`: A one-line string, or array of strings, of commands to be executed as an installer/uninstaller instead of `file`.